-- Easy to maintain and keep clean and odor free
+- Easy to maintain and keep clean and odour free

 Organica Biotech, a Mumbai based Environmental Biotechnology company, has come up with a product known as Bioclean BD.
 It is a consortium of beneficial microbial strains which can degrade complex organic matter to water and carbon dioxide, under anaerobic conditions, in a short period of time.
 It has the following advances:

-- It eleiminates foul odor by accelerating degradation of toxic organic waste into harmless by products.
+- It eleiminates foul odour by accelerating degradation of toxic organic waste into harmless by products.

 - They also provide biological solution to the problem of clogging in existing portable toilets and pit latrines.